-(1) The board may issue a nonrenewable temporary permit for licensure to a first-time applicant pending the results of the criminal background check.(2) The permit shall be valid for no more than six (6) months.

-(g)

-(1) Any information received by the board from the Identification Bureau of the Division of Arkansas State Police under this section shall not be available for examination except by:

-(A)The affected applicant for licensure or his or her authorized representative; or

-(B)The person whose license is subject to revocation or his or her authorized representative.

-(2) No record, file, or document shall be removed from the custody of the Division of Arkansas State Police.

-(h) Any information made available to the affected applicant for licensure or the person whose license is subject to revocation shall be information pertaining to that person only.

-(i) Rights of privilege and confidentiality established in this section shall not extend to any document created for purposes other than this background check.

-(j) The board shall adopt the necessary rules to fully implement the provisions of this section.

-(k)

-(1) The board may participate at the state and federal level in programs that provide notification of an arrest subsequent to an initial background check that is conducted through available governmental systems.

-(2) The board may submit an applicant's fingerprints to the federal Next Generation Identification system.

-(3) The fingerprints may be searched by future submissions to the Next Generation Identification system, including latent fingerprint searches.

-(4) An applicant enrolled in the Next Generation Identification system is not required to refingerprint when a subsequent request for a state or federal criminal history background check is required if:

-(A) A legible set of the applicant's fingerprints is obtained when the applicant enrolls in the Next Generation Identification system; and

-(B) The applicant is subject to the Rap Back service of the Next Generation Identification system.
+(1) a nonrenewable temporary permit for licensure to a bending the results of the criminal background check.
+(2) valid for no more than six (6) months. (g) (1)) ceived by the board from the Identification Bureau of the Division of ce under this section shall not be available for examination except by: (A)The affected applicant for licensure or his or her authorized representative; or hose license is subject to revocation or his or her red representative.
+(2)) No record, file, or d Arkansas State Poli ocument shall be removed from the custody of the Division of ce. (h) - le to the affected applicant for licensure or the person whose license is information pertaining to that person only. (i) - entiality established in this section shall not extend to any document n this background check. (j) The board shall adopt the nece ssary rules to fully implement the provisions of this section. (k) (1 1) icipate at the state and federal level in programs that provide notification of t to an initial background check that is conducted through available ms. (2 2) The board may sub- system. mit an applicant's fingerprints to the federal Next Generation Identification (3 3) by be searched by future submissions to the Next Generation Identification atent fingerprint searches.
+(4 4) ed in the Next Generation Identification system is not required to re- subsequent request for a state or federal criminal history background check (4 1 A legible set of the applicant's fingerprints is obtained when the applicant enrolls in the Next Generation Identification system; and (I The applicant is subject to the Rap Back service of the Next Generation Identification system.